-250 rue Copenhague, Saint-Augustin-de-Desmaures (Quebec), Canada, G3A 2H3
+250 rue Copenhague, Saint-Augustin-de-Desmaures (Quebec), Canada, G3A 2H3 After-sale service: 418-908-8002 E-mail: tech@sbi-international.com

 This manual is available for free download on the manufacturer's web site.
 It is a copyrighted document.
 Re-sale is strictly prohibited.
 The manufacturer may update this manual from time to time and cannot be responsible for problems, injuries, or damages arising out of the use of information contained in any manual obtained from unauthorized sources.